Air Force vs. Colorado State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Air Force and its opponents have scored at least 45 points -- this matchup's point total -- only twice this year.
+- Air Force and its opponents have scored at least 45.5 points only two times this year.

-- So far this season, 62.5% of Colorado State's games (5/8) have had more combined points than Saturday's over/under of 45.
+- Colorado State's games have gone over 45.5 points in four of eight chances this season.

-- The combined points per game average of the two teams, 50.7, is 5.7 points above Saturday's over/under.
+- The combined points per game average of the two teams, 50.7, is 5.2 points greater than Saturday's over/under.

-- This contest's total is 5.4 points greater than the 39.6 these two squads combine to surrender per game this season.
+- These two squads combine to allow 39.6 points per game, 5.9 fewer than this contest's over/under.

-- The Falcons and their opponents have scored an average of 46.1 points per game in 2021, 1.1 more than Saturday's total.
+- Falcons games this season feature an average total of 46.1 points, a number 0.6 points higher than Saturday's over/under.

-- The 49.4 PPG average total in Rams games this season is 4.4 points more than this game's over/under.
+- In 2021, games involving the Rams have averaged a total of 49.4 points, 3.9 more than the set total in this contest.

 Air Force Stats and Trends

+- In Air Force's nine games this season, it has five wins against the spread.

-- The Falcons are 4-3 ATS when favored by 2.5 points or more this season.
+- The Falcons have an against the spread record of 4-3 in their seven games when favored by 2.5 points or more so far this season.

-- Air Force's games this year have gone over the total in two out of eight opportunities (25%).
+- Air Force's games this year have gone over the point total two times in eight opportunities (25%).

-- Air Force is 5-1 against the spread and 6-1 overall this season when the team records more than 22.4 points.
+- When Air Force scores more than 22.4 points, it is 5-1 against the spread and 6-1 overall.

-- Air Force is 3-2 against the spread and 4-2 overall when the team amasses more than 330.4 yards.
+- When Air Force amasses over 330.4 yards, the team is 3-2 against the spread and 4-2 overall.

-- The Falcons have seven giveaways this season, while the Rams have 10 takeaways .
+- This year, the Falcons have seven turnovers, three fewer than the Rams have takeaways (10).

 - Find the latest spread and moneyline odds for Air Force at SISportsbook.